JonathanXu8/neural-network/README.md

 ## Neural Network From Scratch

-A fully functional machine learning library implemented **from scratch in Python using NumPy**, complete with core layers, activation functions, and a working web demo for handwritten digit recognition using **Flask** and the **MNIST dataset**.
+A fully functional, intuitive machine learning library implemented **from scratch in Python using NumPy**, complete with core layers, activation functions, and a working web demo for handwritten digit recognition using **Flask** and the **MNIST dataset**.

 ## MNIST Demo